openAGI/tefla/docs/style_guide.md

 To modify the reference documentation, you edit the appropriate code comments and doc strings.
 These are only updated with new releases, as they reflect the contents of the default installation.

-The Python API documentation is generated from the main TensorFlow repository using the `//tensorflow/tools/docs:generate` bazel build target:
+The Python API documentation is generated from the main Tefla repository using the `//tensorflow/tools/docs:generate` bazel build target:

 ```sh
 bazel run //tensorflow/tools/docs:generate -- --output_dir=/tmp/master_out